 - Identify geographies where your applications are being used to prioritize where localization efforts make the most sense

-- Monitor adoption rates across all OS platforms and versions to better plan and time the development of new features that leverage functionality of the latest OS
+- Monitor adoption rates across all OS platforms and versions to better plan and time the development of new features that leverage the functionality of the latest OS

 - Measure daily engagement and installation activity to assess whether it’s where you expect it to be so you can work better with cross-functional stakeholders to ensure success

 From there, product teams can leverage usage data and analytics to dig deeper into engagement and ask more nuanced questions that bring additional insight and authority throughout the product life cycle.
-Whether you’re a seasoned product professional or just getting started, bringing data into the product development life cycle will help you deliver the products your customer want—and will actually use.
+Whether you’re a seasoned product professional or just getting started, bringing data into the product development life cycle will help you deliver the products your customer wants—and will actually use.